nterreri/thesis/report/chapter6.md

 given the limitations discovered within it during this project (or if the client believes it appropriate using third party remote APIs.).
-See Appendix A for instructions on how to replace RiveScript, and see Chapter 2 for a discussion of alternatives.
+See Appendix A for instructions on how to replace RiveScript, and Chapter 2 for a discussion of alternatives.

 Secondly, the categorizer module (to which only a week was dedicated during this project) could be made more robust to use sequence classifiers, potentially